x41lex/ezproxy/docs/LUA.md

 ```

 ### 'callback' mode
-An important note is that becuase LUA is not multithreaded packets not handled will be ignored, this behaviour is diffrent and will be documented.
+An important note is that because LUA is not multithreaded packets not handled will be ignored, this behavior is different and will be documented.

 ## `EzpOnPacket(PacketData, EzpSpawner) -> bool`
 Cannot exist alongside [EzpFilter](#ezpfilterpacketdata-ezpspawner---bool)

-Takes [PacketData](#packetdata) and [EzpSpawner](#ezpspawner) as arguments, called every time a packet is recived.
+Takes [PacketData](#packetdata) and [EzpSpawner](#ezpspawner) as arguments, called every time a packet is received.

 If another packet comes in while you are handling a previous one it will be skipped.

-If `true` is returend the callback will be uninstalled and the LUA script will be terminated.
+If `true` is returned the callback will be uninstalled and the LUA script will be terminated.

 ## `EzpFilter(PacketData, EzpSpawner) -> bool`
 Cannot exist alongside [EzpOnPacket](#ezponpacketpacketdata-ezpspawner---bool)

-Takes [PacketData](#packetdata) and [EzpSpawner](#ezpspawner) as arguments, called every time a packet is recived.
+Takes [PacketData](#packetdata) and [EzpSpawner](#ezpspawner) as arguments, called every time a packet is received.

 If another packet comes in while you are handling a previous one you will have a configured amount of time (500 MS by default) to handle the packet, before the default action (By default the packet is dropped) happens and the packet is ignored.